Distance: 24 miles out and back Elevation gain: 3110 ft

 As with all the rides in Bestrides situated along Hwy 395, I encourage you to read the “Eastern Sierra” section of our By Regions page, to put this ride in context.

 I also recommend you read this write-up in tandem with our Whitney Portal Road ride.
-They’re right next to each other geographically—in fact Horseshoe Meadows Rd. takes off from Whitney Portal Rd.,—and they’re almost identical in character, profile, rewards, and difficulty level.
-And so the write-ups for the two rides are identical as well.
+They’re right next to each other geographically—in fact Horseshoe Meadows Rd. takes off from Whitney Portal Rd.,—and they’re similar in character, profile, rewards, and difficulty level.
+WPR is a bit longer, a bit shallower, with more overall elevation gain.
+I’m told that WPR is slammed with outdoorsy people in season, because as its name implies it’s the access point for hiking Mt.
+Whitney, so Horseshoe is the (much) less populated option, but I’m always there out of season and I suggest you do the same, so it shouldn’t matter.

-Of all the rides that go west from Hwy 395 and climb into the Sierra (they’re listed in the “Eastern Sierra” section of our By Regions page), everyone agrees, these two are the best.
-What sets them apart from the others is that, while the others head up draws or canyons—essentially breaks in the cliff wall—these two switchback straight up the wall for a while, thus making the ride steeper, harder, and much more dramatic, with even grander views of the valley below and even faster descents.
-I would imagine that 45 mph would be easy to maintain, and, with no guardrails and a prodigious drop-off, I wouldn’t consider doing either of these rides without disc brakes (and zero acrophobia).
+Of all the rides that go west from Hwy 395 and climb into the Sierra (they’re listed in the “Eastern Sierra” section of our By Regions page), three are considered the blockbusters, the climbs you brag about doing: in order of difficulty, they’re Whitney Portal (easiest), Horseshoe, and Onion Valley Rd. (hardest).
+Onion Valley is longer and steeper than the other two, and in my opinion without merit—just endless unvaried climbing through a featureless wasteland.
+But Whitney Portal and Horseshoe have character.
+While other area rides head up draws or canyons—essentially breaks in the cliff wall—these two switchback straight up the wall for a while, thus making the ride much more dramatic, with matchless vistas of the valley below.

 The switchbacks

-Adding miles: You’re kidding, right?
-For a few more miles, ride our Tuttle Creek Rd. ride, whose turn-around point you ride right past a couple of miles into this ride.
-For a lot more miles, ride our Whitney Portal Rd. ride—just ride to the start/finish of this ride and turn west.
+Adding miles: For a few more relatively easy miles, ride our Tuttle Creek Rd. ride, which you probably had to drive to get to this ride if Whitney Portal Rd. is still closed.
+For a lot more work, ride our Whitney Portal Rd. ride—just ride to the north end of Horseshoe and turn west.

 As with all the rides in Bestrides situated along Hwy 395, I encourage you to read the “Eastern Sierra” section of our By Regions page, to put this ride in context.

 I also recommend you read this write-up in tandem with our Horseshoe Meadows Road ride.
-They’re right next to each other geographically—in fact Horseshoe Meadows Rd. takes off from Whitney Portal Rd.,—and they’re almost identical in character, profile, rewards, and difficulty level.
-And so the write-ups for the two rides are identical as well.
+They’re right next to each other geographically—in fact Horseshoe Meadows Rd. takes off from Whitney Portal Rd.,—and they’re much alike in character, profile, rewards, and difficulty level.
+They’re both steep, long, challenging climbs that switchback up the face of the Sierra, then penetrate westward into the mountains.
+They both offer amazing views of the Owens Valley below.

-Adding miles: You’re kidding, right?
-For a few more miles, ride our Tuttle Creek Rd. ride, whose starting point you rode right past at the start of this ride.
-For a lot more miles, ride our Horseshoe Meadows Rd. ride, whose starting point you rode right past near the start of this ride.
+Adding miles: For a few more easy miles, ride our Tuttle Creek Rd. ride, whose starting point you rode right past at the start of this ride.
+For a lot more hard miles, ride our Horseshoe Meadows Rd. ride, whose starting point you rode right past near the start of this ride.

 As with all the rides in Bestrides situated along Hwy 395, I encourage you to read the “Eastern Sierra” section of our By Regions page, to put this ride in context.